Justice for LGBTIQ+ Torture in Africa

 All over the world, LGBTIQ+ people are beaten and sexually assaulted by State authorities because of who they are.
 Forms of violence against the LGBTIQ+ community can amount to torture and ill-treatment, for example violent arbitrary arrests, forced medical examinations, ‘corrective rapes’, beatings and forced humiliation.
 Survivors are often unable to obtain access to justice, due to legal, societal, and practical challenges.

 In 2020, together with our Peruvian partners, REDRESS achieved a landmark judgment in the case of Azul Rojas Marín v.
 Peru before the Inter-American Court of Human Rights.
 The Court found the State responsible for torture (including sexual violence) committed against Azul by Peruvian police officers, treatment inflicted because of her sexual orientation and gender expression.
-It was the first judgement on discriminatory torture by a human rights court worldwide, with potential impact far beyond Latin America (learn more about our work on Azul’s case here).
+It was the first judgement on discriminatory torture by a human rights court worldwide, with a potential impact far beyond Latin America (learn more about our work on Azul’s case here).

 Through our experience, research, and consultations with partners in the region, we are aware that similar problems exist in Africa, yet opportunities for LGBTIQ+ torture survivors to obtain justice remain scarce.
 As part of the project, in May 2022 we published a new report, UNEQUAL JUSTICE: Accountability for Torture Against LGBTIQ+ Persons in Africa, which analyses the violence and torture suffered by LGBTIQ+ people in Africa and the challenges that victims face to secure accountability for these crimes.
 Further information about the report can be found here.